Bristleworm Sting Overview

 Of the many species of worms, the bristleworm is one of the most dangerous.
 Bristleworms are elongated segmented worms.
 Each segment contains a pair of bristles.
 Although bristleworms are not aggressive, they bite when handled, and the bristles can penetrate skin (sting).

-Bristleworms are often found under rocks and corals in tropical areas throughout the world.
+Bristleworms are often found under rocks and corals in tropical areas throughout the world - but it's likelier they are in your saltwater aquarium at home.
 You should use heavy gloves if you need to handle one.

 Bristleworm Sting Symptoms